 Proposals should include:

-- a statement of purposes and proposed activities of the working group;
+- Statement of purposes and proposed activities of the working group

 To receive a reimbursement after a meeting, go to the ATLAS Self Service webpage (certificates required) and select 'Reimbursement' from the list.
 Enter the relevant info, leaving the G/L and Cost Object boxes blank.
 You need to scan in your itemized receipts and attach them.
-The system will give you an option to send it to someone for approval -- enter Rodney Walkes.
-Your message is sent to Rodney who approves it and forwards it electronically to MIT Accounting.
+The system will give you an option to send it to someone for approval -- enter Robert Chambers.
+Your message is sent to Robert who approves it and forwards it electronically to MIT Accounting.

 Note: Tax will not be reimbursed.